310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Kanata %}
-fufufu. since you are keeping your distance from us, i cannot reach close to you from my own position, either.
+fufufu. since you are keeping your [distance] from [us], i cannot [reach close] to you from my own position, either.

-even if i do want to get close, the water tank is in the way, you see?
+even if i do want to get close, the [water tank] is in the way, you see?

-so how about *you* forgive your old self already? i am also trying to do that as much as i can.
+so how about *you* [forgive] your old self already? i am also trying to do that as much as i can.

 wah—!?
 {% endbubble %}